SoftSimu/SymPhas/DOCUMENTATION_GUIDE.md

 #### 3. CMake Configuration

 **SymPhas relies on a driver file to execute specific models with chosen solvers**.
 The driver file is specified with the cmake configuration option `MAIN_FILE`.
-It is also possible to install SymPhas with only the core header and library files (in order to be linked to from a separate directory).
+> It is also possible to install SymPhas as header and library files so that it can be linked from a separate directory, but directly building your project as explained in this guide is the best method.

-The installation process varies depending on your intended use case:
+The installation process depends on your use case:
+1. Driver file only &rarr; The driver file contains implementations of the solver and model used for the simulation.
+2. Driver file with separate solver &rarr; The driver file contians the implementation of the model to be used, but the solver is defined elsewhere.
+3. Driver file with separate solver and models &rarr; The driver file contains only the execution, and solver and models are implemented separately.

+The best approach is #3, because there are a number of existing models and there are two solvers already included, and almost any user case will not involve writing a solver from scratch.
+Therefore, we need to specify the directory of the model definitions and the file that brings them in, and then the solver directory and the file that brings in the solver implementations.

 **Simulation Installation (With Examples):**
 ```bash